Debt Payoff Calculator: How Long to Become Debt-Free

 - CFPB — Consumer Financial Protection Bureau — Debt management strategies and consolidation guide · consulted May 31, 2026 · Federal consumer protection — avalanche vs snowball, consolidation risks, debt management plans

-- Northwestern Kellogg School of Management — Behavioral research on debt payoff completion rates · consulted May 31, 2026 · Academic research — snowball method has higher completion rates than avalanche
+- Northwestern Kellogg School of Management — Behavioral research on debt payoff completion rates · consulted May 31, 2026 · Behavioral research — focusing on smaller balances first can improve completion rates for some borrowers (a tendency, not a universal law)

 - Federal Reserve — Consumer Credit (G.19) — Consumer debt statistics and average balances · consulted May 31, 2026 · Authoritative source — US household debt averages by type (CC, auto, student)